 I like working with lawyers because they are analytical, expect detailed and thoughtful answers, and tend to respond well to logical market analysis.

-LD: Is there a particular recruiting effort that stands out as being particularly memorable for you?
+LD: Is there a recruiting effort from your long career that stands out as being particularly memorable for you?

 LD: Will you talk a bit about your time as a lawyer, and what brought you to the law in the first place?

 JM: I grew up in the West of England and studied law at Manchester University in the early 1980s.
 At that time the only degrees I was really aware of were law, accounting and medicine.
 I was the first member of my family to go to University and studied law because I did not want to be an accountant and fall over at the sight of blood.
 When I qualified I was offered “Articles” at Herbert Smith in London.
 This was a two-year training contract which was both wonderful fun and great experience.
 The Articled Clerks did four to six monthly rotations in different departments to gain exposure to an array of legal disciplines.

 My favorite “seat” was in litigation.
 This was only because the partner for whom I worked had one of the first mobile phones in London.
 It was the size of a suitcase and my job for six months was to walk a respectful distance behind him and when he shouted “phone” to run up and deliver the suitcase.
 I was allowed to stand within earshot for the calls and learned more in that six months than any other seat.

 LD: Did you imagine at the time that you might end up doing legal recruiting?

 JM: When I was a kid and a student at law school I had never even heard of legal recruiting, in part because the industry hardly existed at that time.
 Like many of my peers I had virtually no clue as to where my career would go.
 I followed my instincts as to what sounded like a fun, stimulating role where I would be fairly rewarded for my work.
 And it turned out that way.

 LD: What advice do you have now for current students or young professionals who wish to have a similar type of career?